-There’s a lot of excitement around Artificial Intelligence and, if you’ve got caught up in all the buzz, then you’d be forgiven for thinking the world was on the brink of a new age – an era where robots bring us deliveroo, cyborg electric cars drive us throughout post-Brexit Britain and an army of sentient kitchen appliances automate every chore – no matter how our small – throughout our now smart homes.
+There’s a lot of excitement around Artificial Intelligence and, if you’ve got caught up in all the buzz, then you’d be forgiven for thinking the world was on the brink of a new age.
+An era where robots bring us Deliveroo, cyborg electric cars drive us throughout post-Brexit Britain and an army of sentient kitchen appliances automate every chore – no matter how small – throughout our now smart homes.

-The trouble is, for many of us marketers, this a false dawn we’ve heard many times before; a new technology that’s going to fundamentally change the way we live?
-How we engage with audiences?
-And how we sell?
-Please, we’re all still holding out for Google Glass or Minority Report style Augment Reality, let alone waiting for all those hours we invested in Second Life to pay off.
+The trouble is, for many of us marketers, this a false dawn we’ve heard many times before; a new technology that’s going to fundamentally change the way we live, how we engage with audiences and how we sell.
+Please, we’re all still holding out for Google Glass or Minority Report style Augmented Reality, let alone waiting for all those hours we invested in Second Life to pay off.

-AI is most certainly surrounding by a particular murky uncertainty and, one way, that’s because it’s more hyped than everything else ever.
+AI is surrounded by a particular murky uncertainty and that’s because it’s more hyped than everything else, ever.
 Just think, this is an idea that’s always been top of our collective hive mind, one that’s been living with us in the zeitgeist of popular culture for the last 40 odd years.

 Who doesn’t know and love The Terminator?
 RoboCop?
 Or the Matrix?!